-Selecting a low differential pressure transducer (DPT) for critical care ventilation is one of the most important decisions mechanical designers, engineers and architects can make.
+Selecting a low differential pressure transducer (DPT) for critical care ventilation is one of the most important decisions mechanical designers, engineers, and architects can make.
 These transducers perform precise monitoring and contamination control of isolation room pressures in critical environments.
-When properly selected and installed, they help prevent the spread of communicable diseases like tuberculosis (TB).
+When properly selected and installed, they help prevent communicable diseases like tuberculosis (TB).

 Why Low Differential Pressure Transducers in Critical Environments are Important?

 Low DPTs accurately measure the very low differential pressure of a critical room space pressure relative to the adjacent space pressure, usually an adjacent corridor or anteroom.

 The differential pressure gradient is used to prevent airborne infections or contaminants from moving from a protected space to a contaminated space, or vice versa.
 Their extremely low-pressure measurement characterizes critical care environments

 Piezoresistive Pressure Sensors

 There are three commonly used types of low DPTs: piezoresistive strain gauges, capacitive sensors,

 Differential pressure applied to the diaphragm causes a displacement of the diaphragm relative to the fixed electrode.
 The resulting change in capacitance is detected by a sensitive linear comparator circuit, which amplifies and outputs a proportional, high-level voltage signal.
 The minimal deflection of the diaphragm helps minimize hysteresis and repeatability errors while providing fast response times.